PMArkive/SM-TickrateChanger/README.md

 This plugin only has one convar: `sm_tickrate`.

 You need to set it **before** level change for it to have any effect.
-It is safe to do so at any time, as the new tickrate will only be applied on map end.
+It is safe to do so at any time, as the new tickrate will only be applied after map end.

+Setting the tickrate to `0` will return the default tickrate.

 If you need the tickrate to be applied on server start, use the `-tickrate` launch parameter.